atweiden/pacstrapit/README.md

 *None of the below materially affects daily usage*

 - You should manually set the network interface in `~/.conkyrc` because `wlan0` will likely not be your correct wireless interface.
-I think systemd sets the wireless interface randomly.
 Check `iwconfig` for something like `wlp10s0` and change `wlan0` in `~/.conkyrc` to that.
 Or check `ifconfig` for the proper interface if your network connection is wired.
 - Conkyswitcher (ConkyWonky) is currently unmaintained in the AUR, which makes the keybinding `Super+x` completely useless
   - `Super+x` is supposed to make Conky display 'movement' keybindings